EL IMPENETRABLE NATIONAL PARK:

 In 2014, Impenetrable National Park was created, covering 128,000 hectares in the province of Chaco, although it was only in April 2017 that the National Parks Administration was able to enter and take care of the place.
 In order to assure that the park is a representative sample of the Chaco ecosystem and to have sustainable populations of large mammals, it still remains a goal to protect the lands on the north side of the Teuco River.

 Our foundation works within the park in collaboration with the National Parks Administration, and for that purpose we have established a field station and a permanent team of biologists, veterinarians and other experts.
-During 2018 and 2019 more than 300 species of vascular plants, 250 species of arthropods, 60 species of fish, 45 of amphibians, 60 of reptiles, 320 species of bird and 75 species of mammals were inventoried in the Park.
+To date (2021), 20 species of fungi, more than 390 species of vascular plants, 385 species of arthropods, 72 species of fish, 36 of amphibians, 51 of reptiles, 345 species of birds, and 58 species of mammals were inventoried in the Park.
 Some of these species were not previously recorded in the province of Chaco.

 These base line surveys allow us, also, to identify the species that have recently gone extinct in the region and to understand the causes that caused their disappearance.
 The area of the Park offers and ideal habitat to restore stable populations of jaguar, pampas deer, guanaco, marsh deer and giant river otter, and the reed-fooed tortoise, the majority of which are species that are in danger of extinction in Argentina.